 Interest rate risk is the risk that changes in floating interest rates adversely impacts the financial results of the Group.
-As of December 31, 2020 and 2019, the share of the borrowings with floating rates in the total amount of the borrowings were 98% (incl. key rate of the Central Bank of the Russian Federation - 51%, LIBOR, EURIBOR and other - 47%) and 97% (incl. key rate of the Central Bank of the Russian Federation - 65%, LIBOR, EURIBOR and other - 32%), respectively.
+As of December 31, 2021 and 2020, the share of the borrowings with floating rates in the total amount of the borrowings were 99% (incl. key rate of the Central Bank of the Russian Federation -52%, LIBOR, EURIBOR -47%) and 98% (incl. key rate of the Central Bank of the Russian Federation -51%, LIBOR, EURIBOR -47%), respectively.